martinandersson/nomagichttp/README.md

 **A server-side Java library used to receive HTTP requests and respond to them.**

+The API is _elegant_ and based on the firmly held belief that all forms of magic are evil.
+Reflection code, error-prone annotations, missing "beans" and God-like "context" objects will never be a part of the library.
+The source code is crafted by artsmen seeking perfection through simplicity, developer happiness, and a minimal waste of time.

 The NoMagicHTTP server is natively asynchronous and almost completely lock-free.
 The server doesn't even use event polling or selector threads.
-What you get is an _elegant_ and modern API that is just about as fast and scalable as any cross-platform JDK-based HTTP server implementation could possibly be.
+What you get is a server as fast and scalable as any cross-platform JDK-based HTTP server implementation could possibly be.

-Best of all, the API design is based on the firmly held belief that all forms of magic are evil.
-Error-prone annotations, missing "beans" and God-like "context" objects will never be a part of the library.
-Top priorities are elegant source-code crafted by artsmen seeking perfection through simplicity, developer happiness, and a minimal waste of time.

 [All-you-need JavaDoc is here.][0-1]